yast/yast-python-bindings/README.md

 ### Further Information

 More information about YaST can be found on its [homepage](http://yast.opensuse.org).
+More information about python bindings can be found in the generated documentation.

 ## Packager information